roadfoodr/tinware/prompts/tinware-FSD-current.md

 - Regular security audits and updates.

 This Functional Specification Document provides a comprehensive overview of the refactored Tinware application, including its functionality, structure, and future plans.
 It serves as a guide for development, maintenance, and future enhancements of the application.

-### 11.1 Sound Types

-Tinware includes five types of sounds to provide audio feedback for various game events:

-1. Valid Word Sound: Played when a user enters a valid word.
-2. Invalid Word Sound: Played when a user enters an invalid word.
-3. Scenario Success Sound: Played when a user successfully completes a scenario by identifying all valid words without any invalid submissions.
-4. Scenario Complete Sound: Played when a user completes a scenario (by pressing "No More Words") but hasn't met the criteria for scenario success.
-5. Hint Requested Sound: Played when a user requests a hint.

-### 11.2 Sound Management

-- Sounds are managed using the `useSounds` custom hook, which utilizes the `use-sound` library.
-- The `AppSettingsContext` includes a sound toggle feature, allowing users to turn game sounds on or off.
-- Sound preferences are persisted in local storage to remember user settings between sessions.

-### 11.3 Sound Playback Logic

-- In both AddOne and BingoStem game modes, appropriate sounds are played when processing user input for valid or invalid words.
-- The scenario success sound is played when all valid words in a scenario have been identified without any invalid submissions.
-- The scenario complete sound is played when a user finishes a scenario but hasn't met the criteria for full success.
-- The hint requested sound is played when a user clicks the "Show Hint" button.
-- Only one sound plays at a time; any currently playing sound is stopped before a new one starts.

-### 11.4 Implementation Details

-- Sound files are stored in the `assets` folder and imported into the `useSounds` hook.
-- The `playSound` function in the `useSounds` hook handles all sound playback, checking if sound is enabled in the app settings before playing.
-- Game logic in `useCommonGameLogic`, `useAddOneLogic`, and `useBingoStemLogic` hooks determines when to trigger sound playback based on game events.